arnonym/ha-plugins/README.md

 > **Note**
 > For TTS you need to install one of the [TTS integrations](https://www.home-assistant.io/integrations/#text-to-speech).
-> If you're unsure about the entity id used for `engine_id`, set `debug_print` to `true` and restart the add-on.
+> If you're unsure about the entity id used for `engine_id`, set `debug_print` to `true` and restart the app.
-> The add-on will output a list of all available engines and languages into the log.
+> The app will output a list of all available engines and languages into the log.
 If the configured engine and language
 > is valid, it will also log the available voices (if the engine supports it).

 > **Note**
-> You are able to access the /config and /media directory inside the add-on for config files, audio files, cache and recordings.
+> You are able to access the /config and /media directory inside the app for config files, audio files, cache and recordings.

 #### For `global_options` you can specify the following options